Dracula

 Van Helsing visits Lucy and sees that she has lost even more blood.
 Van Helsing determines that Lucy must have a blood transfusion, and Seward, who is younger and in better health, offers to give the blood.
 But just at this moment Arthur returns from his father's bedside, and Van Helsing asks Arthur, the youngest of them all, and also Lucy's fiancée, to donate his blood.
 Arthur readily assents.

-An important plot point or wrinkle is here glazed over—neither Van Helsing nor anyone else ever checks to see what Lucy's blood type might be, meaning that all of the men are donating blood to her which might not match her blood type.
-Stoker seems to be unconcerned with this small bit of scientific "smudging" in the novel.
+Note that neither Van Helsing nor anyone else ever checks to see what Lucy's blood type might be, meaning that, to modern readers' alarm, all of the men are donating blood to her which might not match her blood type.
+However, the existence of blood types wasn't discovered until 1900, a few years after the novel was written—meaning that Stoker did not have to worry about scientific accuracy on this point!

 Themes